Chapter 3 : The Truth Will Out

 “I think you'll find that you're wrong,” I called over my shoulder as I walked back to the Gryffindor table.

-“Nice,” James congratulated, as whispers commenced.
+“Nice,” James congratulated, as whispers began.

 Quidditch was about to commence.
 I was more excited than nervous, but the anticipation was making me sweat.
 And I wasn't even up in the air yet.